What are the risks?

 Lend & Borrow Trust operates separate accounts with a UK-based bank so that customer money is not commingled with LBT's own corporate assets.

-Money that is related to lending is held in the Client Money account that we operate within the scope of the Client Money rules of the FCA.
-Customer money that is not related to lending is held in the Customer Funds account, which is not governed by the FCA's client money rules.
+Money that is related to lending through the LBT P2P Marketplace is held in the Client Money accounts that we operate within the scope of the Client Money rules of the FCA.
+Customer money that is not related to lending is held in the Customer Funds accounts, which are not governed by the FCA's client money rules.

 Interest Rate Risk

-Lend & Borrow Trust facilitates Loans that are made for a fixed Term and fixed Interest Rate.
-If UK interest rates rise, the Lender would not be able to benefit from higher interest rates.
-In a similar way, if UK interest rates fall, the Borrower would not be able to benefit from the lower interest rates.
+Where Lend & Borrow Trust facilitates Loans that are made for a fixed Term and fixed Interest Rate and interest rates rise, the Lender would not be able to benefit from higher interest rates.
+In a similar way, if interest rates fall, the Borrower would not be able to benefit from the lower interest rates.
 LBT does not operate a secondary market whereby Lenders can seek to find new Lenders to take over their existing Loan.